-Not only is Dr. Hibbert a clinical psychologist with professional experience in supporting families affected by suicide, she has personally lost a close-friend to suicide, and possibly her beloved sister.
+Not only is Dr. Hibbert a clinical psychologist with professional experience in supporting families affected by suicide, she has personally lost a close-friend to suicide, and her beloved sister.

-She has chronicled her personal journey of loss, along with her clinical insights, in her book This is How We Grow.
+She has also chronicled her personal journey of loss, along with her clinical insights, in her book This is How We Grow.
 Her touching memoir has gone on to become a best-seller on Amazon.

 Q: Can You Share Your Personal Story With Us?

 “For our viewers who might not be familiar with your personal story, would you mind sharing a little bit about the loss of your dear sister, Shannon, and your close friend, Jody, to suicide?” asks interview host Courtney Murdock.

 “My sister Shannon died in 2007, a few months after my brother-in-law [Shannon’s husband] had died of cancer,” explains Dr. Hibbert.